Table of Contents

 No visibility means wasted money

-Data from Zylo’s 2022 SaaS Management Index shows that almost a fifth of employees purchase software licenses with a company credit card, making it hard to know how many applications your organization is paying for – not to mention the number of contracts set to auto-renew.
+Data from Zylo’s 2023 SaaS Management Index shows that one out of every six employees purchase software licenses with a company credit card, making it hard to know how many applications your organization is paying for – not to mention the number of contracts set to auto-renew.

 This decentralized purchasing also results in redundant functionality across applications.
 When each department in your organization makes independent purchases, you may end up with a handful of similar tools for things like collaboration, project management, and email applications.